flyisland/gitaly/doc/raft.md

 Each partition is a Raft group with one or more members.
 Raft groups are also identified by the Partition ID due to the one-to-one relationship.

-The `raftmgr.Manager` oversees all Raft activities for a Raft group member.
+The `raftmgr.Replica` oversees all Raft activities for a Raft group member.
 Internally, etcd/raft assigns an integer **Node ID** to a Raft group member.
 The Node ID does not change throughout the lifecycle of a group member.

-When a partition is bootstrapped for the first time, the Raft manager initializes the `etcd/raft` state machine, elects itself as the initial leader, and persists all Raft metadata to persistent storage.
+When a partition is bootstrapped for the first time, the Raft replica initializes the `etcd/raft` state machine, elects itself as the initial leader, and persists all Raft metadata to persistent storage.
 Its internal Node ID is always 1 at this stage, making it a fully functional single-node Raft instance.